The state of Louisiana's only native dog breed

 This targeted nutrition dog food is perfect for Catahoula Leopards and other hip dysplasia-prone dogs, with a balance of naturally occurring glucosamine from real chicken.
 The taurine and vitamin A work together to protect their eye health and vision.
 Also, this recipe is full of amino acids for head-to-toe wellness.

-Try out Blue Buffalo Jolly Joints Natural Mobility Support Dog Food, available on amazon.
+Try out Blue Buffalo Jolly Joints Natural Mobility Support Dog Food, available on Chewy and Amazon.

 Maintenance And Grooming